moscajs/aedes-persistence/README.md

 <a name="destroy"></a>
 ### instance.destroy(cb(err))

 Destroy current persistence.
-Returns `err` if any
+Use callback `cb(err)` to catch errors if any

 <a name="implement"></a>
 ## Implement another persistence